 Staycations are the new vacations.
 But are you Legal to tow ?

 Greer's Gears Driving School offer car + trailer / caravan safety and towing courses across Ayrshire, Scotland.
-With recent legislative changes implemented by the UK Government there is now no requirement for drivers to sit either a theory test to take either a course or sit the B+E practical test.
+With recent legislative changes implemented by the UK Government there is now no requirement for drivers to sit either a theory test or a practical driving test to demonstrate competence in towing.

 How do I work out if I am allowed to tow?